sarjukumargurung/argoCD-gitops-demo/README.md

 Why: Argo CD detects that the live cluster state (5 replicas) does not match the desired Git state (1 replica).
 It instantly issues a corrective command to scale it right back down to 1.

-Experiment 2: Deleting a Kubernetes ServiceKubernetes itself self-heals pods if they die, but it will not automatically recreate a deleted Service, ConfigMap, or Deployment.
+Experiment 2: Deleting a Kubernetes Service

+Kubernetes itself self-heals pods if they die, but it will not automatically recreate a deleted Service, ConfigMap, or Deployment.
 Argo CD will.

 Delete the application's network service entirely